MileHacker Logo

 Natural Waterways & Features

-• The confluence of the Gan, Zhang, and Gong rivers, clearly is visible from Bajing Park and sections of the city wall, a main scenic highlight.
+• The confluence of the Gan, Zhang, and Gong rivers, clearly visible from Bajing Park and sections of the city wall, a main scenic highlight.

 Hidden Gems

-Discover the less-traveled spots for unique experiences.
+Discover the fewer-traveled spots for unique experiences.

 Off-the-Beaten-Path Attractions